dooco/rock-paper-scissors-lizard-spock/README.md

 - Google Fonts:
 Google fonts were used to import the 'DynaPuff' font into the header section of index.html which is used throughout the project by referencing font family in style.css file.

-- Font Awesome:
-Font Awesome was used in the game to add an icon for game reset.

 - Git:
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.